An escape to the Scottish Highlands, where traffic jams and getting stared at by the locals is exactly what you need.

 THE INN The Inn at John O’Groats is a reincarnation of the iconic former John O’Groats Hotel, built back in 1875.
 It went through a multi-million-pound regeneration and reopening with it's updated look in 2013.

 The interior combines high-quality old and new styling in keeping with the marriage of the historic former hotel and the eye-catching new extension.
 You won't find many food options for eating out so be sure to get the messages on your way in.

 Messages are 'groceries' or other things that you'd get from the store so in Scotland "I'm getting the messages" literally means "I'm doing the (grocery) shopping.

 THE AREA The location is unspoilt from which the adventurous can see the stunningly picturesque natural wilderness of Caithness in the North of Scotland.
 Keep your eyes peeled to spot seals and if you’re lucky, dolphins; Minke and Killer whales are often spotted.

-Walk to the Ness of Duncansby along the coastal path which starts by the harbour – The walk continues to the Stacks of Duncansby 3km away from John O’Groats.
+Walk to the Ness of Duncansby along the coastal path which starts by the harbour.
+The walk continues to the Stacks of Duncansby 3km away from John O’Groats.
 You can easily drive as well.
 Don't forget to look for Groatie Buckies (small corrie shells).
 They bring the finder good luck!

 I have two full days to explore Dunnet Head and the area.
 There are no touristy areas and so there is no "you must go here" call to actions.
 Honestly, the best advice I can give is to go into it with a choose your own adventure mindset - there's hiking, wildlife, quaint villages, expansive coastlines, meandering drives.